Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

 The material choices are greatly influenced by cost.

-This is why RV mattresses are typically so bad.
+This is why they are typically so bad.

 A secondary consideration is weight.
 Installing a cheap, lightweight bed kills two birds with one stone - costs and weight stay low.